 I was created in the 80’s, refined in the 90’s, and raised in the suburban paradise of Columbia, Maryland.

 After getting my Bachelor’s and Master’s in Florida, I hightailed it to California.
-Having lived in Los Angeles for five years now, it feels more like home than it doesn’t.
+Having lived in Los Angeles for nearly a decade, it feels more like home than it doesn’t.
 It’s a weird city and I like it.

 Meredith Brace Sloss

 Entertainment Business and Production

 I’m currently working for the Los Angeles branch of the British Film Commission.
 I adore my job.
 In the past, I’ve been paid to…

 - teach physics to schoolchildren in theme parks

 - post pictures on Instagram from the red carpet of the Emmys